 Owl food is one of the most exciting subjects of the owl.
 This is because owls are carnivorous predators, just like hawks and eagles.
 They hunt mostly at night and eat a variety of mammals, reptiles, birds, and insects.
 It depends on the species of an owl as to what he will probably eat in a day.

 If you take a look at two different types of food, you will see that the owl-eagle feeds you with very large prey, including small foxes, hares, voles, and shrews.
 They also eat birds, and some of them can be quite big, such as game birds and ducks.
 Other owls, such as Barn Owls, eat different species of smaller animals, such as mice, voles, and shrews.

 Some owls can be fishing in the water.
 These include African and Asian fishing owls.
 An owl will take everything; Because they have wings that can be silent, they can sneak into their meals.
 Their excellent hearing also aids them to locate their eyes, which is their sight.

 While some people like to hunt for a meal, others are happy to catch their dinner just in the air.
 They have high heels, which are specially designed to grip a perch, with two toes forward and two toes pointing back.
 These heels are also created to help the bird.

-Some species of owls to eat frogs and snakes.
+Some species of owls eat frogs and snakes.
 Many times, a small prey will be washed away, but they are held on their heels until they find a suitable place to eat.
 Owls will often try to protect them from their wings so that.

 Studying the owl species which live near you can be a fascinating activity.
 In many places, you can take a workshop on which owl species live near you and how to recognize them.
-You might even find an owl pellet while on a field trip and analyze for yourselves what he or she has been eating.
+You might even find an owl pellet while on a field trip and analyze for yourself what he or she has been eating.